Also known as Cargo Surveyor, Inspector, Marine Cargo Surveyor, Marine Surveyor, Petroleum Inspector, Surveyor

 Transportation Inspectors usually need several years of work-related experience, on-the-job training, and/or vocational training.

-Transportation Inspectors may benefit from understanding of specialized subject areas, such as transportation, customer and personal service, or public safety and security knowledge.
+Transportation Inspectors may benefit from understanding of specialized subject areas, such as transportation, customer and personal service, or mathematics knowledge.

 The list below shows several areas in which most Transportation Inspectors might want to build proficiency, ranked by importance.